What is the application deadline?

 Can I work and go to law school?

 Yes.
-William Mitchell limits the number of hours full-time students can work to 20 hours a week.
-Part-time students’ work hours are not limited.
-Thus, if you plan to work more than 20 hours a week, you should consider attending William Mitchell part time.
+William Mitchell does not limit the number of hours a student may work.
+However, law school’s demands are significant.
+Therefore, William Mitchell’s faculty caution full-time law students against working outside of the law school more than 20 hours a week during the academic year.
+If you plan to work more than 20 hours a week, you should consider attending William Mitchell part time.

 Can a student switch from a part-time program to a full-time program and vice versa?